 White Chihuahua health issues

-Unethical breeders put rare appearance over a dog’s health by practicing overbreeding, inbreeding, and mating genetically imperfect dogs.
+Unethical breeders put rare appearance over a dog’s health by practicing overbreeding, inbreeding, and partnering genetically imperfect dogs.
 This practice results in puppies that suffer from congenital problems that shorten their lifespan.

 White Chihuahuas can also carry genetic issues due to questionable breeding practices.
 In addition, they suffer from all the common ailments of the Chihuahua breed.
 Here are some usual health issues White Chihuahuas face.